 Undun – The Guess Who

-I’ve been in Marketing for ages, and I’ve led marketing teams and have been the lead marketer in the organization—all at previous times.
-But each of those instances evolved in a way where I knew solidly what I was doing.
+I’ve been in Marketing for ages, and I’ve led marketing teams and have been the lead marketer in the organization—all at previous companies.
+But each of those instances evolved over time so I knew solidly what I was doing.

 Let me be clear, here, I have never been a laid-back coworker.
-You can ask KitKat or any of my former colleagues.
-I work very hard and intensely with little time for chit-chat around the water cooler and I usually skip lunch or grab a handful of nuts while reviewing something.
-That’s my natural work mode and although I’ve sometimes been criticized for not being “social” enough, it’s worked well for me.
-When I shut down from working, turn it all off and enjoy the other aspects of my life.
+You can ask KitKat or any of my former colleagues, I work very hard and intensely with little time for chit-chat around the water cooler.
+I usually skip lunch or grab a handful of nuts while reviewing something.
+That’s my natural work mode, and although I’ve sometimes been criticized for not being “social” enough, it’s worked well for me.
+When I shut down from working, I’m usually able to turn it all off and enjoy the other aspects of my life.

-KitKat has been a tremendous help in reminding me that I’m still new and will get things under control once I better understand the company and its people, but I still have moments of despair that I’ve made a terrible mistake.
-She’s in a similar boat, but with school-age kids that need to be factored in to the picture as well.
+KitKat has been a tremendous help in reminding me that I’m still new and will get things under control once I better understand the company and its people.
+But I still have moments of despair where I worry that I’ve made a terrible mistake.
+KitKat’s in a similar boat, but with school-age kids that need to be factored in to the picture as well.
 I admire her ability to carve out little moments for recharging with her friends.